 A DBA is a separately registered name that businesses generally use more for branding purposes, and that is separate from their business’s Legal Registered Name; which is typically going to be what appears on their business license and some documents, such as tax returns or employee payroll.

+People working as Sole Proprietors can use DBAs, so that they can operate under a name that is separate from their own Legal Business Name.

 Instead of operating publicly as “John Doe,” the owner could operate legally under "JAL’s Cigars".
 This is essential because in many states you can’t just operate your business as "JAL’s Cigars Inc."; without registering a DBA that legally allows you to do so.